Welcome to Dr. Kate Kraus Brilakis' Learning Portal

 review question:

-what's the purpose of a sebaceous gland?
+what's the purpose of:

 1. first-degree burns are superficial, affect only the epidermis and heal quickly